xi/django-mfa3/README.md

 ## Status

-I am not whether I will be able to maintain this libabry long-term.
+I am not sure whether I will be able to maintain this library long-term.
 If you would like to help or even take ownership of this project, please contact me!

 ## Installation